 Bad weather is certainly a major factor.
-For example, the average wind speed on top of Mt Washingtin is 35 miles per hour, the winds on Washington exceed tropical storm force (40 mph) 110 days a year, the summit is covered in cloud 55% of the year and snow falls every month of the year.
+For example, the average wind speed on top of Mt Washington is 35 miles per hour, the winds on Washington exceed tropical storm force (40 mph) 110 days a year, the summit is covered in clouds 55% of the year, and it snows every month of the year.
 These mountains deserve respect!

-Weatherwise you simply don’t hike in the Whites without carefully assessing the weather beforehand, planning days in advance.
-When you do get out, you need to be very alert to changes in cloud cover, white outs, thunder and lightning, hail.
+Weatherwise you simply don’t hike in the Whites without carefully assessing the weather beforehand, planning days in advance, and postponing hikes when the weather forecast is bad.
+When you do get out, you need to be very alert to changes in cloud cover, whiteouts, thunder and lightning, and hail.
 In cool or wet weather, hypothermia and frostbite are very real risks because the mountain summits are usually 20 degrees cooler than the valleys and the wind accelerates evaporative and convective cooling.

 People new to the White Mountains are often surprised by how rugged the trails are.
 They’re often narrow, steep, and require good scrambling skills to ascend and descend.
 I know many experienced White Mountains hikers who will tell you that learning how to rock climb vastly improved their hiking footwork.

-When I started hiking in the White Mountains, they honestly scared me.
+When I started hiking in the White Mountains, they scared me.
 But there are plenty of opportunities to build your confidence and skill level gradually and safely.
-If you’re just getting started I recommend that he join a hiking group like the Appalachian Mountain Club or the Random Group of Hikers on Meetup.com.
+If you’re just getting started I recommend that he join a hiking group like the Appalachian Mountain Club.
 If you’re more experienced, I’d still recommend that you hike with others who are familiar with the territory before branching out on your own.
 While there are plenty of easy hikes in the Whites, things can go south amazingly quickly, unless you know the territory well and hike prepared.

 The White Mountains are a great place to hike and once you get hooked….